 Views from the Golden Chain Highway south of Auburn

-I suppose it was good to see the spot where gold was discovered but there’s nothing much else to recommend this place.
-It’s gotten really hot now, so that’s another reason not to hang about outside.
-On the road again, the countryside is gradually becoming flatter the more south I go, but the scenery remains nice.
+It was good to see the spot where gold was discovered but there’s nothing much else to recommend the place.
+It’s become really hot now, so that’s another reason not to hang about outside.
+On the road again, the countryside is gradually becoming flatter the more south I go.
+The scenery remains nice.
 There’s nothing particularly challenging or technical about the road either, it’s just a nice, pleasant drive.

-There’s a couple of road sections signposted Old Rte 49, which I take, one of which takes me into Sutter Creek, an old mining town with original buildings.
+There’s a couple of road sections signposted Old Rte 49, which I take.
+One of these takes me into Sutter Creek, an old mining town with original buildings.
 I stop for a wander around and it’s all very nice and quaint.

 An Idiot In Sonora

 However, the manager tells me, I can leave a bar and walk down the street to a liquor store, buy my beer and drive away.
 Just not from a bar.
 How bizarre.
 And what’s the point if I can just go to a liquor store?
 She also tells me that it’s an offence to have any opened alcohol in a car.
-So if I buy my beer or liquor, I can’t open it in the car.
-Even if I have no intention of drinking it, if it’s open I’m not allowed to have it the car, apparently even in the trunk out of sight.
-It was a real eye-opener of a conversation but I remain unconvinced the law will make any difference; it’s the attitudes towards driving when drunk that need to change.
+Even if I have no intention of drinking it, I’m just not allowed to have it the car if it’s been opened.
+Even in the trunk out of sight.
+It was a real eye-opener of a conversation.
+But I remain unconvinced this law will make any difference.
+It’s the attitudes towards driving when drunk that need to change.

 So I bid her goodnight and go back to my room empty handed.
 And promptly nearly get killed right outside the bar by some idiot pickup driver turning left at a traffic signal when I have a green walk light to cross the road.
 He literally misses me by inches.
 Screeching to halt just past me because I was waving frantically at him, he then winds his window down and shouts “Hey, I didn’t see you, get over it.”
 Then he drives off.
 What a prick.
-Thankfully he was only doing about 15 mph when he just missed me – and it was only because I was aware and moved quickly – but otherwise I wouldn’t writing this…
+Thankfully he was only doing about 15 mph when he just missed me.
+It was only because I was aware and moved quickly, but otherwise I wouldn’t writing this…